K17

 - Introduction To Class AB Amplifiers

-Using amplifier modules is modern,
+Using amplifier modules is

-quick and easy but it teaches nothing about how they work.
-Here is a Class AB
+modern, quick and easy but it teaches nothing about how they work.

-amplifier made from individual components which will deliver several watts of
+Here is a Class AB amplifier made from individual components which

-power into an ordinary 8 ohm speaker.
-Gives hands-on learning about cross-over
+will deliver several watts of power into an ordinary 8 ohm speaker.

-distortion, bootstrapping, complementary pairs, and push-pull.
-Detailed explanations
+complementary pairs, and push-pull.
+Detailed explanations given.

 K63